8ajpai/8ajp/content/authors/admin/_index.md

     url: ''

 # Short bio (displayed in user profile at end of posts)
-bio: My research interests include robotic systems, autonomous navigation and reinforcement learning.

-#interests:
-#- Artificial Intelligence
-#- Control Systems
-#- Robotics
+bio: My research interests are Robotics, Controls and Machine Learning.
+I'm passionate about using my research to drive growth and bring positive change in society.

 # Social/Academic Networking